Delightfully chewy low carb monkey bread smothered in rich caramel sauce and sprinkled with bacon. A real treat for kids and adults alike!

 - Bake 1 hour and 15 minutes, until puffed and browned and a tester inserted down into the center comes out clean.
 Let cool 15 minutes in pan.

 - While the bread is baking, make the caramel sauce.
 Combine butter and sweeteners in a medium saucepan over medium heat.
 Bring to a boil and cook about 3 minutes.
-If using all Swerve, you may find that your caramel remains lighter in colour (you can add a tsp of molasses for caramel colour and it will only add 6 g of carbs to the entire recipe).
+If using all Swerve, you may find that your caramel remains lighter in colour (you can add a teaspoon of molasses for caramel colour and it will only add 6 g of carbs to the entire recipe).

 - Add heavy cream and vanilla extract.
 Mixture will bubble vigorously, this is normal.
 Sprinkle with xanthan gum and whisk vigorously to combine.
 Stir in salt.

 - Let cool to lukewarm and then whisk in water to combine.